To refresh, revive and reinvigorate your lawn, garden and planters

 Blooms that have faded should be deadheaded, or snipped below the bloom and above the first set of healthy leaves.
 When you deadhead you channel the plants energy away from seed production and into re-blooming or strengthening the root system and limbs.
 The plant looks better, and you feel better, after a good deadheading session.

-4. Turn off the spigot Mother Nature.
+4. Turn off the spigot WHEN Mother Nature provides.

 5. They’ve lived a good life, but it may be time to replace and replant.